hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-diagnosticresult-imag-intro.md

 ### Profile specific implementation guidance
 {% include observation_diagnostics_guidance.md -%}
+- Source system identifiers that identify the business process (order ids and reporting identifiers) **MAY** be included as [AU Local Order Identifier](http://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-au-localorderidentifier.html), [AU Accession Number](http://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-au-accessionnumber.html) and [AU Local Report Identifier](http://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-au-localreportidentifier.html) to support workflow and deduplication of Observation resources.
+  - See guidance on the construction of an identifier on the relevant Identifier profile page and the section on [Business Identifiers](https://build.fhir.org/ig/hl7au/au-fhir-base/guidance.html#business-identifiers) in AU Base.

 <p class="stu-note">Specific feedback is sought on supporting complex body site information in Observations.
 Coded laterality (or other qualifiers) can be supplied using a post-coordinated concept e.g. Observation.bodySite.coding.code="71341001:272741003=7771000" (see <a href="Observation-bonedensity-simple-precon.html">Observation/bonedensity-simple-precon</a>) or by use of the extension <a href="http://hl7.org/fhir/R4/extension-bodysite.html">bodySite</a> to reference a BodyStructure resource (see example <a href="Observation-bonedensity-simple-contained.html">Observation/bonedensity-simple-contained</a>).
 Additional body site information can only be supported by referenced BodyStructure resource.</p>